Ragura/dinkcreference/docs/functions/hurt.md

   //get a random value between 5 and 10 to add as critical damage bonus &crit = random(6, 5);

-  //briefly disable nohit so hurt doesn't trigger the hit procedure again
+  //briefly enable nohit so hurt doesn't trigger the hit procedure again
   //this brief change is too quick to affect or interrupt anything else, so this is safe to do. sp_nohit(&current_sprite, 1);